 I don’t know about you, but the look and the sounds of them make me think directly about the seaside.
 This reminds me that Dublin is one of those few lucky capital cities around the world that is located directly on the coast side.
 Oh and FYI: they have been known to steal lollipops from kids, so keep an eye on them!

-The pretty Christmas decorations at the Temple Bar.
+The decor at the Temple Bar.

 Although known around locals as a place “for tourists”, I believe the Temple Bar pub does a great job at conveying that warm and cosy feeling that we all want to have when we’re at a pub having a pint.
 There are many other places around Dublin that accomplish that too, though!
 Explore a bit and you will find them!